 Full time, part time and fixed term contract workers can be included in the policy.
 Workers engaged through zero hour contracts will not ordinarily be covered by the policy.
 If you want to cover workers engaged through zero hour contracts they must be in a separate category with suitable eligibility and salary definitions.
+A member will be covered once they fulfil the eligibility conditions.
 Members' children are automatically covered from birth to their 18th birthday (23rd birthday if in full time education) as long as the member remains covered.
 You can choose if cover is to be provided to members' spouses or partners.